 Make sure you control your money, so it doesn’t control you.
-Read our Financial Survival Guide for tips and resources.
+Explore our financial resources for tips on managing your money.

 The Hardship Fund is an emergency fund to help students facing financial difficulties.
 Find out what the criteria are and how to apply.

 If you have the talent and achieve good results, a scholarship can help you fund your studies.
 On this page you can find out more about the options available.

 Domestic students may fund their studies with a student loan and/or allowance.
 You must meet certain criteria to be eligible for these funds.